magento-hackathon/Implement-Module-for-prediction.io/README.md

 This extensions attempts to replace the Magento product recommendations ( related, upsell, crossells ) with a new PredictionIO based recommendation engine.

+    This extension will cause issues on 32 bit systems due to lower integer limits.
+    Both your PredictionsIO and your PHP installation must be 64 bit.

 ## Functional Requirements

 - Ability to enable/disable the prediction.io functionality.